Sport-Strava's fitness fundraiser challenge raises 440,000 pounds for NHS

 Nearly 60,000 activities were uploaded by users, an overwhelming majority of which opted for running, with a collective distance of nearly 31 million kilometres.

-"The prevalence of running amongst athletes comes as no surprise, as a greater proportion of the public is turning to easy and accessible forms of exercise during the lockdown," Strava said in a statement.
+"Raising 440,000 pounds through being active is testament to the generosity and spirit of the Strava community.

-"The high number of participation is indicative of the community support for the NHS and underscores the desire for people to keep active."
+"It is great to see our community continue to support each other and come together during this uniquely difficult time."

 More than 2.46 million people have been reported to be infected by the novel coronavirus globally and 169,863 have died, according to a Reuters tally.
-The United Kingdom has 124,743 cases with 16,509 deaths.
+The United Kingdom has almost 130,000 cases with 17,337 deaths.

 ($1 = 0.8066 pounds)